LoicGrobol/scorch/README.md

 It aims to be more straightforward than the [reference implementation][ref-scorer], while maintaining as much compatibility with it as possible.

-The implementations of the various scores are as close as possible from the formulas used by Pradhan et al. (2014).
+The implementations of the various scores are as close as possible from the formulas used by <a href="#pradhan2014scoring">Pradhan et al. (2014)</a>.

 ---
 <sub><a id="footnote-0-1" href="#footnote-0-1-backref">1.</a> **S**corer for **co**reference **ch**ains.</sub>